Command hierarchy

-Sociology
+A command hierarchy or chain of command is a group of people who carry out orders based on others' authority within the group.
+Certain aspects of a command hierarchy tend to be similar, including rank, unity of command, and strict accountability.
+Command hierarchies are used in the military and other organizations.
+Systemic biases may arise in homogenous groups of command.

+Description

-In sociology, command hierarchy is seen as the most visible element of a "power network."
+Within a group of people, a command hierarchy defines who carry out orders based on group members' authority.
+In sociology, command hierarchy is seen as the most visible element of a "power network".
 In this model, social capital is viewed as being mobilized in response to orders that move through the hierarchy leading to the phrase "command and control".

 Features

 Regardless of the degree of control or results achieved, and regardless of how the hierarchy is justified and rationalized, certain aspects of a command hierarchy tend to be similar: